Aura (Ozuna album)

 Aura is the second studio album by Puerto Rican reggaeton artist, Ozuna.
 It was released on August 24, 2018, through VP Records, Dimelo VI Distribution and Sony Music Latin.
 It features collaborations with J Balvin, Akon, R.K.M & Ken-Y, Nicky Jam, Wisin & Yandel, Cardi B, and Romeo Santos.
+The album was preceded by three singles.

+Artists

+Aura is the second studio album by Puerto Rican Ozuna, featuring collaborations with J Balvin, Akon, R.K.M & Ken-Y, Nicky Jam, Wisin & Yandel, Cardi B, and Romeo Santos.
+It is in reggaeton style.

-The album was preceded by the singles "La Modelo" and "Única", the latter of which is also remixed on the album in a version featuring Anuel AA and Wisin & Yandel.
+"Única" is remixed on the album in a version featuring Anuel AA and Wisin & Yandel.